|

 Bhagavan had remembered me, unworthy though 1 am.
 How generous

 and loving of Him!
-First to give me a place in his heart and in
+First to give me a place in his heart and

-His Ashram.
+for His Ashram.

 What a privilege.
-But I was also afraid- would I be able to
+But I was also afraid- would

-do justice to Him ?
-What could 1 write, 1 whose mind and intellect
+I be able to do justice to Him ?
+What could 1 write, 1 whose

-are both weak and corrupted by the world ?
-Even with my limited
+mind and intellect are both weak and corrupted by the world ?

-awareness 1 knew that the life of a saint or sage can never be
+Even with my limited awareness 1 knew that the life of a saint

-written or told because it is beyond words and speech.
-Sri Aurobindo
+or sage can never be written or told because it is beyond words

-once said something to this effect: "No one can write about
+and speech.
+Sri Aurobindo once said something to this effect:

-my life because it has not been on the surface for man to see."
+"No one can write about my life because it has not been

-Similarly, no one can write the life of Yogi Ramsuratkumar.
-The
+the life of Yogi Ramsuratkumar.
+The late and revered Paramacharya

-late and revered Paramacharya of Kanchi, Swami Chandrasekara Saraswati,
+of Kanchi, Swami Chandrasekara Saraswati, had once observed cryptically,

-What is the true nature of these great souls ?
-Where do they come
+of these great souls ?
+Where do they come from?
+What is their

-from?
-What is their role in this world ?
-No one can answer these
+role in this world ?
+No one can answer these questions.

 Despite these fears I was not worried.
 Who, after all, was the